juliomrqz/statusfy/packages/docs/src/contributing/README.md

 # Contributing

 ::: tip IMPORTANT
-Please make sure to read ouw [Code of Conduct][code-of-conduct] before making a contribution.
+Please make sure to read our [Code of Conduct][code-of-conduct] before making a contribution.
 :::